MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/download-the-wdk.md

 # Download the Windows Driver Kit (WDK)

-The WDK is used to develop, test, and deploy Windows drivers.
+The WDK is used to develop, test, and deploy drivers for Windows.

 * [Learn what's new in driver development](what-s-new-in-driver-development.md)
 * [Review known issues](wdk-known-issues.md)

 [Join the Windows Insider Program](https://insider.windows.com/) to get [WDK Insider Preview builds](https://www.microsoft.com/software-download/windowsinsiderpreviewWDK).
 For installation instructions for the Windows Insider Preview builds, see [Installing preview versions of the Windows Driver Kit (WDK)](installing-preview-versions-wdk.md).

+##Windows 11 WDK
-## Runtime requirements: WDK for Windows 11
+## Runtime requirements:

-You can run WDK for Windows 11 on Windows 7 and later, and use it to develop drivers for these operating systems:
+You can run the Windows 11 WDK on Windows 7 and later, and use it to develop drivers for these operating systems:

 |Client OS|Server OS|
 |-|-|